 How it works

-The RAG agent compiles into a graph with three nodes:
+The RAG agent compiles into a graph with automatic conversational context detection:

-- Retrieve node: Fetches relevant documents based on the user’s query
+- Retrieve node: Fetches relevant documents based on the (rephrased) query

 - Generate node: Creates a prompt with the query and retrieved context, then generates the response